PRACTICAL EXAMINATION PROCESS

-Candidates can lose points either through operational errors or exceeding established optimum time limits.
-The scoring of candidates’ performance is done off site at the facilities of International Assessment Institute.
+A candidate may lose points either through operational errors or exceeding established optimum time limits.
+Candidates’ performances are scored off site at the facilities of International Assessment Institute.

 PRACTICAL SCORE REPORTING

 All candidates receive score reports of their performance.
-Examination results are mailed to candidates approximately twelve business days after the receipt of Practical Examination score sheets by International Assessment Institute.
+Examination results are mailed to candidates approximately 12 business days after the receipt of Practical Examination score sheets by International Assessment Institute.

 Please note that while Practical Examiners are encouraged to expedite score sheets after each test administration, they may batch score sheets from several test administrations over a number of days.
 This means that candidates may receive their score reports from IAI more than three weeks after their test administration.

 Both the Practical Examination and the scoring system have been validated by NCCCO’s pilot testing program and verified by International Assessment Institute.
-A score of 70 represents the minimum passing score for the Tower Crane Operator Practical Examination.
+A score of 75 represents the minimum passing score for Mobile Crane Practical Examinations.

 PRACTICAL CANDIDATE FEES

-Candidates not passing the examination(s) may request from International Assessment Institute hand scoring of their answer sheet(s), provided the request is made in writing within three months of the test date.
-Hand scored practical exam reports include details of a candidate’s performance on each task.
+Candidates not passing the examination(s) may request from International Assessment Institute hand scoring of their answer sheets, provided the request is made in writing within three months of the test date.
 Requests must be accompanied by a processing fee of $25 for each test requested.
-Requests should be mailed to:
+Request(s) should be mailed to: